woodser/monero-ts/README.md

 This code introduces the API.
 See the [specification PDF](https://github.com/monero-ecosystem/monero-java/blob/master/monero-spec.pdf) for full details.

-NOTE: This API might change depending on feedback, such as changing structs to classes, using pure object-oriented accessors and mutators, not using boost::optional with shared_ptrs, etc.  Feedback is welcome.
+Note: This API might change depending on feedback, such as changing structs to classes, using pure object-oriented accessors and mutators, not using boost::optional with shared_ptrs, etc.  Feedback is welcome.

 ```c++
 // create a wallet from a mnemonic phrase